IBRice101/IBRice101.github.io/HacksocWiki/markdown.md

 Markdown is an extremely lightweight markup language for formatting text in a plaintext editor.
 Places Markdown is used include Wikipedia's editor, GitHub (for documentation and readme files), online forums, blogs, Discord, and this wiki!

 The specification for the language was outlined in [this](https://daringfireball.net/projects/markdown/) blog post by John Gruber, however due to some ambiguities, there are a few different implementations that do certain things differently.
-The description in this article will give a basic overview of the language and aim to point out posible differences when they arise
+The description in this article will give a basic overview of the language and aim to point out possible differences when they arise

 ## Paragraphs